paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-066-limitations.md

 Subsec. (g)(2).
 Pub.
 L. 85–866, § 81(a), substituted “organization” for “corporation” wherever appearing.

 Subsecs. (h), (i).
 Pub.
 L. 85–866, § 81(b), added subsec. (h) and redesignated former subsec. (h) as (i).

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–21 applicable to taxable years beginning after July 4, 2025, see section 70512(l)(1) of Pub.
+L. 119–21, set out in a note under [section 45 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-45).

+#### Effective Date of 2024 Amendment
+Pub.
+L. 118–168, § 5(b), Dec.
+23, 2024, 138 Stat.
+2587, provided that: “The amendment made by this section [amending this section] shall apply with respect to returns which are due after December 31, 2024.”

 #### Effective Date of 2022 Amendment
 Pub.
 L. 117–328, div.
 T, title III, § 313(b), Dec.
 29, 2022, 136 Stat.
 5349, provided that: “The amendments made by this section [amending this section] shall take effect on the date of the enactment of this Act [Dec.
 29, 2022].”